degica/barcelona/README.md

   - delayed_job
 - cron

-So the `komoju-core-app` heritage has 3 services: `web`, `worker`, `cron`. each service can independently scale out/in for example web with scale 4, worker with scale 2, cron with scale 1.
+So the `komoju-core-app` heritage has 3 services: `web`, `worker`, `cron`.
+Each service can independently scale out/in for example web with scale 4, worker with scale 2, cron with scale 1.

-Once you create a heritage, Barcelona make AWS ECS's `create-service` request and ECS pull and run the specified docker image on the ECS container instances.
+Once you create a heritage, Barcelona makes a `create-service` request to AWS ECS and ECS pulls and runs the specified docker image on the ECS container instances.

 Additionally, We also may want another heritage `komoju-core-front` which runs nginx as a reverse-proxy for `komoju-core-app`.